Here’s everything you need to know before taking cannabis edibles.

 -

-Licensed dispensary edibles are lab-tested and accurately dosed – buying legal ensures consistency, safety, and knowing exactly what you’re consuming.
+Licensed dispensary edibles are lab-tested and accurately dosed – buying legal gives you consistency and safe products.

 -

-The onset, when you feel effects, can vary based on the product and your metabolism.
+The onset or when you feel effects varies based on the product and your metabolism.

 Eating a meal beforehand leads to a slower, smoother rise.

-How an edible makes you feel is based on the ingredients, cannabinoid blends, and terpene content.
+How an edible makes you feel is based on the cannabinoid blend.

 Fast-Acting vs. Traditional Edibles

-Fast-acting nano-enhanced edibles absorb quicker, so you feel the effect sooner, but they may fade faster.
+Fast-acting nano-enhanced edibles absorb quicker, so you feel the effect sooner.

 You body take longer to process traditional gummies and chocolates which means a slower onset and a longer-lasting, deeper experience.